-Before you start medical school, you need to prepare for a career in such a demanding and chaotic field.
-It’s important for you to take specific steps in high school that will allow you to get into a good university and, eventually, a good medical school.
-Let’s look at how you can get ready for a career path in the medical field as soon as possible.
+Before starting medical school, you must prepare for a career in such a demanding and chaotic field.
+You need to take specific steps in high school that will allow you to get into a good university and, eventually, a good medical school.
+Let’s look at how you can prepare for a career path in the medical field as soon as possible.

 Study Every Day

-If you didn’t study every day in high school, you should develop this habit as soon as possible.
+If you don’t study every day in high school, you should develop this habit immediately.
 Even if you feel like the undergrad courses are too easy, you can actively stand out from your competition by achieving a better GPA than them.
-An aspiring nurse can even study ahead of time, by completing one of the NCLEX prep courses on this page.
+An aspiring nurse can even study beforehand by completing one of the NCLEX prep courses on this page.

 Take as Many Hours as you Can